bigcommerce/dev-docs/docs/api-docs/channels/channel-webhooks.md

 # Channel Webhooks

 Developers building third-party sales channels or multi-storefront capabilities might need notification when a channel in BigCommerce changes so that they can perform downstream actions required to set up or deactivate the channel.
 To facilitate this, we've added `store/channel` webhook events that fire when you create or update a channel.
-This article assumes that you're familiar with webhooks and introduces channel-related events.
+This article assumes that you're familiar with webhooks.
+It introduces channel-related events and is a reference for all BigCommerce channel webhook events and their callback payloads.
+For an introduction to webhooks on BigCommerce, see [Webhooks Overview](/api-docs/store-management/webhooks/overview#callback-payload).
 For a more general introduction to webhooks, see [Webhooks Overview](/api-docs/getting-started/webhooks/about-webhooks).

 To learn more about sales channels, see the [Channels Overview](/api-docs/channels/guide/overview).
 To learn more about how sales channels function in the context of multi-storefront or multi-channel sales, see the [channels section of the Multi-Storefront Overview](/api-docs/multi-storefront/overview#channels).

+There are three kinds of webhooks events that relate to channels: settings, product assignment, and channel event webhooks.

-## Channel-related webhook
+## Creating a webhook

-### Events
+To see an example request-response pair for creating a webhook, consult the [creating a webhook section of the Webhooks Overview](/api-docs/getting-started/webhooks/about-webhooks#creating-a-webhook).

+## Callback structure

+For webhook callback structure reference, see [Webhook Events](/api-docs/store-management/webhooks/webhook-events#callback-structure)

+## Channel events

 The following webhook events fire in response to actions that govern a store's sales channels:

 | Name / Scope          | Description | Corresponding Endpoint |